 For Cowessess, the process of validating its TLE was long and complex.
 By the late 1980s, after many years of lobbying, Indian Affairs conceded that Cowessess did have a shortfall in allotted land; but in order to be eligible for validation, the band had to meet certain criteria.
 Terrance Pelletier, who worked as the TLE coordinator during the negotiations and later became chief of Cowessess noted, “It was not enough to find 10, 20 or 50 persons.
 It had to be a significant shortfall to qualify for a validated claim.”
 Indian Affairs used the annuity pay lists to substantiate the TLE claims.
 In the Cowessess TLE claim, a problem arose regarding which years were to be used to substantiate populations.
 Pelletier explains, “[T]here was a condition that made Cowessess TLE questionable from Indian Affairs’ point of view.
 It had to do with the date of the treaty pay lists that were used to determine the acreage from the date of first survey of the reserve.
 Whatever year the reserve was surveyed, that was the year that the pay lists were counted against the acres surveyed.”
 The problem for Cowessess was that there were multiple surveys for the reserve.
 The first was completed in 1878 when the splinter group left, and the second was conducted in 1882 when Chief Cowessess brought the reminder of the band to Crooked Lake from the Cypress Hills.
 This issue was part of the stumbling block that prevented Cowessess from gaining validation in 1992.

 In 1993, the band was able gain validation; however, this did not translate into a quick TLE agreement.
 The federal government agreed that Cowessess had a significant shortfall.
-The reserve was surveyed in 1882 for 480 people, but based on their review of the evidence, Indian Affairs it determined that Cowessess band membership was actually 680, more than sufficient for a claim.
-Using the formula to calculate federal and provincial government compensation for First Nations, Cowessess was entitled to $27 million to purchase.
+The reserve was surveyed in 1882 for 480 people, but based on their review of the evidence, Indian Affairs determined that Cowessess band membership was actually 680, more than sufficient for a claim.
+Using the formula to calculate federal and provincial government compensation for First Nations, Cowessess was entitled to $27 million.
 Cowessess rejected the offer on the grounds that, they believed there were considerably more original members than 680 that the federal government maintained.
 Indian Affairs disagreed.
 They wanted Cowessess to substantiate its claim with the annuity lists.
 Using the pay lists proved to be very beneficial to Cowessess.